Comments (147)

 from embark.

-Here's a first version of embark-occur
+Here's a first version of embark-occur: 2711169

 You can call it from either the minibuffer or the completions buffer.
-What you get is just a *Completions*
+What you get is just a *Completions* buffer with a few modifications:

-- It's renamed to
+• It's renamed to *Embark Occur*. :)

-. :) - It has RET bound as @karthink suggested: to the command that opened the minibuffer from which you ran
+• It has RET bound as @karthink suggested: to the command that opened the minibuffer from which you ran embark-occur in the first place.

-in the first place. - It has all the keys in the specific embark keymap bound directly to the actions they execute, that is, you don't need to run
+• It has all the keys in the specific embark keymap bound directly to the actions they execute, that is, you don't need to run embark-act to use them.
+So, for example, if you were doing file completion, d is bound to deleting the file at point, ! to running a shell command on it, etc.

-(the map for completions buffers) are still active in the embark occur buffer, so you can use the arrow keys to move between completions.
-Also, if you have a binding for embark-act
+The bindings in completion-list-mode-map (the map for completions buffers) are still active in the embark occur buffer, so you can use the arrow keys to move between completions.
+Also, if you have a binding for embark-act in completions buffers, you can also use that (to use the full range of your normal keybindings as actions).

 from embark.

-should be, simple and unassuming, just a way to not have to press the keybinding for embark-act
+I'm starting to think that maybe that's exactly what embark-occur should be, simple and unassuming, just a way to not have to press the keybinding for embark-act before each action. :)

 And that @clemera's suggestion of opening a dired buffer for file completion, an ibuffer for buffer completion, etc., is also useful (probably even more useful than this), but is something different and should be a different command.
-In a dired buffer you won't have your file actions available (of course dired has better versions of all of them, so they aren't necessary), so dired isn't really analogous to ivy-occur
+In a dired buffer you won't have your file actions available (of course dired has better versions of all of them, so they aren't necessary), so dired isn't really analogous to ivy-occur.

 from embark.

-- It has all the keys in the specific embark keymap bound directly to the actions they execute, that is, you don't need to run
+• It has all the keys in the specific embark keymap bound directly to the actions they execute, that is, you don't need to run embark-act to use them.
+So, for example, if you were doing file completion, d is bound to deleting the file at point, ! to running a shell command on it, etc.

 With the embark keymap active, many of the navigation shortcuts will be taken and this is not possible any more.